shindokl90-lab/Final_ML_Project/README.md

 **Dataset Choice**

----There was no way to compare the two initial datasets related to approved vs. rejected loans
+-There was no way to compare the two initial datasets related to approved vs. rejected loans

----Incomplete data dictionary / column definitions - we may not have included the best columns
+-Incomplete data dictionary / column definitions - we may not have included the best columns

----Set had inconsistent sorting / categorizations (e.g. date ranges for length of employment)
+-Set had inconsistent sorting / categorizations (e.g. date ranges for length of employment)

----Set was very large for this type of project and our hardware and difficult  to work with related to modeling (17 hours), we should have looked at a smaller number of years
+-Set was very large for this type of project and our hardware and difficult  to work with related to modeling (17 hours), we should have looked at a smaller number of years

 **Modeling**

----Have a more rigorous initial discussion of which method / model would be the best approach
+-Have a more rigorous initial discussion of which method / model would be the best approach

----More initial discussion about how to work with such a large dataset and related limitations
+-More initial discussion about how to work with such a large dataset and related limitations

----Did we overtrain our models, did it memorize our data
+-Did we overtrain our models, did it memorize our data

----Should we have used a live server instead of our local machines
+-Should we have used a live server instead of our local machines

 **Website**

----Making sure we translated all our data back into “plain English” from binary code
+-Making sure we translated all our data back into “plain English” from binary code

----Making sure that all the different web components effectively communicated with each other
+-Making sure that all the different web components effectively communicated with each other